jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 "Sorry about that!
 We actually don't provide SEO support for squirrel videos!"

 To which they reply very angrily.
 Because we don't have resources that set expectations for them, we are stuck in a reactive mode.

-You'd be surprised how much your customers will research before they ever reach out.
-And it's no surprise!
-No one wants to email the know-it-alls in support and feel all dumb.
+There is a connection being made here, but it's not a positive one.

-So if by contrast we had good SEO documentation, perhaps with a frequently asked question section that covered squirrel video SEO, the conversation might go more like:
+If by contrast we had good SEO documentation, perhaps with a frequently asked question section that covered squirrel video SEO, the conversation might go more like: